 These Handy Trousers

 The items I always forget.
-But not this year, especially since discovering these beauts in Dunnes.
-I plan on wearing the top as a jumper, too.
+But not this year, especially handy if you can wear the top as a jumper around home too.
 Multi-functional!

 Too many bulky jumpers.
 They take up way too much space.
 Bring one, along with your Christmas number, and a few t-shirts, because it gets warm in front of that roaring fire.